Unusual Options Activity Insight: Sea | Benzinga

 Unusual Options Activity Insight: Sea

-Shares of Sea (NYSE:SE) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $306.46.
+On Thursday, shares of Sea (NYSE:SE) saw unusual options activity.
+After the option alert, the stock price moved up to $305.01.

 - Sentiment: BEARISH